 This is a tricky one!
 The question of suffering has been asked for thousands of years and there doesn’t seem to be a neat, concise answer.
-Perhaps that is part of the mystery of God that we cannot completely “work Him out”.
-All I can offer is a few pointers that might help to understand this question a little.
+Perhaps that is part of the mystery of God that we cannot completely work him out.
+All I can offer is a few pointers that might help to understand this issue a little.

 Here are seven thoughts to help understand this paradox.
 They all handily begin with the letter “F”.

-When humankind rebelled the earth became a battleground.
+When humankind rebelled, Earth became a battleground.
 It’s a fallen world.
 It’s broken.
 The Bible describes creation itself as being in anguish, eagerly expecting the time when things will be made right again.
 When I consider natural disasters, I remember that creation now is not as it was meant to be.
 God didn’t design natural disasters, they are a part of a broken creation longing to be made whole once more.

-Ultimately Christians believe in a God who entered into our suffering in Jesus.
+Ultimately, Christians believe in a God who entered into our suffering through Jesus.
 Jesus walked the earth as a man.
 He faced hunger, rejection, loneliness and pain.
 He died a horrible death on a cross.
-A Christian can be comforted by knowing they don’t face suffering alone.
-They can pray to a God who has experienced suffering Himself and deeply cares for them.
+A Christian can be comforted by knowing that they don’t face suffering alone.
+They can pray to a God who has experienced suffering himself and deeply cares for them.
 This brings them comfort.

-The ideas above may sound interesting in theory but many of us have experienced suffering personally and are left with unanswered questions.
-If you are struggling with understanding something that has happened in your life (or someone you know) you might find answers in unexpected places.
-You could pray to God about it, or talk to a friend, or perhaps your local school Step worker.
+The ideas above may sound interesting in theory, but many of us have experienced suffering personally and are left with unanswered questions.
+If you are struggling to understand something that has happened in your life, or to someone you know, you might find answers in unexpected places.
+You could pray to God about it, or talk to a friend, or perhaps tell the Step worker at your school.

-In the Bible, the book of Psalms contains many songs which express the range of human emotions to suffering; anger, disappointment, confusion.
-Many people have experienced comfort reading them and found they give voice to their own feelings.
+In the Bible, the book of Psalms contains many songs which express the range of emotions we feel when suffering, including anger, disappointment and confusion.
+Many people have found comfort through reading them and discovered that they give a voice to their own feelings.

-Another book in the Bible to read is the book of Job (sounds like “Joe-b”).
+Another book in the Bible is the book of Job (which sounds like “Joe-b”).
 It’s a story about a man who goes from great wealth and prosperity to absolute calamity, for seemingly no reason at all.
 Job seeks an audience with God to understand why he is experiencing such suffering.
-But when God speaks Job begins to see things differently.
+But when God speaks, Job begins to see things differently.

-Whatever reason you are wrestling with the question I would like to encourage you that I believe in a God who deeply cares about you.
-When I read in the Bible how Jesus responded to suffering, He was always moved with compassion.
-When His friend Lazarus died, Jesus broke down in tears.
+Whatever the reason you are wrestling with the question, I want to encourage you that I believe in a God who cares deeply about you.
+When I read in the Bible how Jesus responded to suffering, he was always moved with compassion.
+When his friend Lazarus died, Jesus broke down in tears.

 Charity Number: 1091290 Address: Step c/o Forest Town Church, Lyon Way, St Albans, Herts AL4 0LB Tel: 01727 893540